jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ### 4.2.2 Combinational Circuits and HCL Boolean Expressions
 * Since a combinational circuit consists of a series of logic gates, it has the property that the outputs continually respond to changes in the inputs.
 If some input to the circuit changes, then after some delay, the outputs will change accordingly.
 In contrast, a C expression is only evaluated when it is encountered during the execution of a program.
 * Logical expressions in C allow arguments to be arbitrary integers, interpreting 0 as false and anything else as true.
 In contrast, our logic gates only operate over the bit values 0 and 1.
 * Logical expressions in C have the property that they might only be partially evaluated.
 If the outcome of an And or Or operation can be determined by just evaluating the first argument, then the second argument will not be evaluated.
-In contrast, combinational logic does not have any partial evaluation rules.
+In contrast, combinational logic does not have any **partial evaluation rules**.

 ### 4.2.3 Word-Level Combinational Circuits and HCL Integer Expressions
 ![](../Images/CSAPP/4.2.3-work-level-combinational-circuits.png)